superduperfantastic/blog/_posts/2017-09-25-getty-villa-moment-superfish.md

 Ryan and I generally approach museums in two ways.
 We either check out the exhibits ourselves in a fairly quick pace, or we find a guided tour.
 Luckily for us, the Getty Villa has an extensive tour schedule.
 There are architecture tours, garden tours, general tours and exhibit-specific tours.

 Since we weren't really in a hurry to be anywhere else, we took a few different tours.
 Our first tour covered some of the mosaics of the latest exhibit.
-Our second was a tour of the garden.
+We were two of three on the tour, so it was almost a personal tour.
+Our second was a bit larger.
+It was a tour of the garden, and this time, we were handed audio devices, so the guide could speak to the entire group without yelling at us.

 {:.center}
 ![Getty Villa]({{site.url}}/assets/posts/getty-villa-moment-superfish-03.jpg "Getty Villa - fountain in East Garden"){:width="49%"} ![Getty Villa]({{site.url}}/assets/posts/getty-villa-moment-superfish-04.jpg "Getty Villa - fountain in East Garden"){:width="49%"}